 The Loss of Business Income Tragedy

 Suddenly, your business is destroyed and your income stream crashes to a halt.
 It will be months before you can hope to be operating again.
 Your property insurance will provide funds to rebuild, but where will your personal expenses, e.g., your home mortgage, come from?
 Will your valued employees drift off if there are no funds for payroll?
+Do you need to contact Marshfield payroll for advice?
 Will your customers return when you reopen?
 What if your business can’t stop and you must fund a temporary location?

 Business Interruption Coverage—Protect Yourself Before It’s Too Late